 Elizabeth informs her clients of regulatory trends and policy developments.
 She also provides advice and counsel regarding federal and state fraud and abuse laws and regulations, issues relating to the conduct of clinical research, and laws and regulations affecting telehealth and telemedicine companies.
 In addition, clients turn to Elizabeth to guide them through strategic affiliations and transactions drafting and negotiating various agreements.

 Elizabeth is frequently asked to speak on topics in health care law.
 She has served as an instructor for an undergraduate course on health care policy, medical ethics, patient safety, and the Affordable Care Act at the University of Michigan, and as an adjunct professor for a graduate course on health care compliance at Stetson University College of Law.
-Elizabeth has also authored numerous legal publications and currently serves as a co-editor of the Florida Bar Health Law Section’s Health Law Updates.
+Elizabeth has also authored numerous legal publications.
+She is a member of the Executive Council of The Florida Bar Health Law Section (HLS) and serves as a co-editor of the HLS’s Health Law Updates.

 Before joining Epstein Becker Green, Elizabeth was an attorney in the health care practice group of a national law firm.
 Prior to that, she served as a Legal Extern in the Offices of Corporate Counsel for a national, not-for-profit Catholic health system based in Michigan and an affiliated hospital in Indiana.